Skip to main content

 NPO count and individual donation trends — "Numbers" and "money" moving in opposite directions

-The declining number of NPOs does not simply indicate that the sector is in retreat.
-Since the enactment of the NPO Act (特定非営利活動促進法) in 1998, low barriers to incorporation led to the creation of numerous organizations with limited operational substance.
-The current net decline partly reflects the consolidation of these "dormant NPOs."
+The decline in the number of corporations does not simply mean that "NPOs are in decline."
+Since the NPO Law was enacted in 1998, low barriers to establishment led to the creation of many corporations with little actual activity.
+The current net decrease trend includes aspects of organizing such "dormant NPOs."

-The Tectonic Shift Wrought by Furusato Nozei
+Tectonic Shifts Brought by Furusato Nozei

-The impact of Furusato Nozei expansion on NPO donations extends beyond simple crowding out.
+The impact of furusato nozei expansion on NPO donations extends beyond simple crowding out.

 References